 graphs and trees for experimenting.

-See Math::PlanePath::DragonCurve for some Perl code implementing curve coordinate calculations.
+See my Math::PlanePath::DragonCurve for some Perl code implementing curve coordinate calculations.
 The corresponding DragonCurve section of the PlanePath image gallery has some pictures.
+The complex base i±1 here is ComplexPlus and ComplexMinus.

 Graph::Maker::TwindragonAreaTree